guilyx/FlyingCarUdacity/README.md

 5. Receding Horizon : `none`
 6. Potential Field : `none`

+## Abstractions

+### Differences between Backyard Flyer and Motion Planner

+Backyard Flyer has one fewer state as it's never planning : the waypoints are already hardcoded to draw a square-ish.
+For the motion-planner, a "Planning" state was added to compute the waypoints during this state.
+The UAV will take-off to a defined altitude after entering the planning state.
+Your waypoints will be calculated and the drone will follow the path.

 ## Roadmap

 See the [open issues](https://github.com/guilyx/autonomous-uav/issues) for a list of proposed features (and known issues).